anilktechie/chomper/README.md

 ### Shortcuts

-Most core processors also add shortcut methods to the `Item` and `Field` objects.
-This helps to avoid long import statments and improve the readability of actions.
+Most core processors also add shortcut methods to the `Item` class and `Field` objects.
+This helps to avoid long import statments and improve the readability of processors.

 For example;